bgs291/information-security-/First homework h1.md

 I encountered an issue when attempting to download Debian 12 on VirtualBox 7, so I had to remove the "7" and try with VirtualBox 6, which proved successful.

-My Debian 12 installation in the virtual machine was now ready for use. (updated in 7.10.2023)
+My Debian 12 installation in the virtual machine was now ready for use. (report updated in 7.10.2023)

 <img width="1436" alt="Untitled" src="https://github.com/bgs291/information-security-/assets/142784195/03cc054a-4518-4c74-9fed-bbcc5033544e">